intergalactic-federation/qtapms-foundations/README.md

 All written content, theory, diagrams, and non-software files in this repository are licensed under the [Creative Commons BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-For software/code components, a separate license may apply.
+For software/code components, GNU General Public License v3.0 applys(https://choosealicense.com/licenses/gpl-3.0/#).

 This repository contains foundational theory, documentation, and early-stage planning for a conceptual class of post-scarcity technology known as **QTAPMS** — a system capable of producing stable, usable matter through accelerated entropy and quantum randomness within self-contained environments.